 Angelina DeAntonis with wool itajime poncho and wall piece

 Childhood included raising her own goat herd, and working on the family sheep farm.
-The hard work of farming, paired with metal fabrication and carpentry skills taught to her by her father prepared her well to be an entrepreneaur, to be fearless regarding the labor intensive dyeing work.HISTORY OF THE OCELOT LINE
+The hard work of farming, paired with metal fabrication and carpentry skills she learned from her parents, prepared her to be an entrepreneaur, to be fearless regarding the labor intensive dyeing work and complex business of running a textile studio.